sunil-gumatimath/tab-organizer-chrome-extension/README.md

 ## Usage
 - Click the Tab Organizer icon to open the popup.
-- Use the buttons to mute/unmute, group, ungroup, or close duplicate tabs.
+- Use the clearly labeled buttons to manage your tabs.
 - View the current tab and group count at the top.
+- Experience smooth interactions with subtle animations.
-- Enjoy a sleek, modern dark UI that reduces eye strain.
+- Enjoy a sleek, modern dark UI that reduces eye strain and enhances focus.

+## Recent Updates
+- **UI Redesign (May 2025)**: Completely revamped the user interface with a modern flat design, consistent button styling, improved spacing, and subtle animations for a more polished user experience.

 ## License
 Tedz